kumarchandan/END/week14/readme.md

 **6. Embedding Strategy**
-Python code embedding is fine-tuned using the given dataset with the help of the Gensim library
+Python code embedding is fine-tuned on the given dataset with the help of the Gensim library

 **7. Evaluation Metrics**
+Similar as covered in the sessions.

 **8. Outputs**
 Example: 1